Individual Privacy Accounting with Gaussian Differential Privacy: Experiments with MIMIC-III

 \subsection{Effect of Suboptimal Hyperparameter Values on Filtered DP-GD}

-We study also the effect of choosing sub-optimal clipping constants by evaluating the effects of filtering using clipping constants reaching from half the optimum to five times the optimum (refer to Figure \ref{Afig:suboptimal_clipping_constants}).
+We study here the effect of choosing sub-optimal clipping constants by evaluating the effects of filtering using clipping constants reaching from half the optimum to five times the optimum (Figure~\ref{Afig:suboptimal_clipping_constants}).
 We observe that filtering only improves the utility when choosing clipping constants that are sub-optimal (e.g., 5x the optimum).
-Our observations complement the observations made by ~\citep{feldman2021individual}, who also observe the largest improvements by filtering in sub-optimal hyperparamter regimes.
+Our observations complement the observations made by ~\citep{feldman2021individual}, who also observe the largest improvements by filtering in sub-optimal hyperparameter regimes.